Our seven best webinar practices, tips and tricks

 Practice makes perfect.
 Be sure to practice your webinar several days before the event to ensure that all your equipment is working properly.
 This will help you identify and eliminate any potential issues and will boost your confidence.

-You can begin by sending a thank you email and requesting feedback.
-Be sure to send a recording to people who registered but were unable to attend the webinar.
+That’s why we suggest sending a personalized follow-up email that thanks attendees for participating and also requests their thoughts and input.
+Don’t forget to send a recording to people who registered but were unable to attend the webinar!

 - Measure your results

 Use in-platform metrics to analyze registration and webinar performance.
 You should also speak with speakers, and team members to discuss what went well and areas of improvement.
 Incorporate audience feedback into your discussion.

 You’ll also want to share the results with members of your sales team, so they utilize the information when interacting with potential or existing customers who attended the webinar.